 The economic model presented in the previous section, is populated by the different inputs related to the amount of material processed annually, electronic board specifications, metal prices, and various cost items.
 There are four scenarios analysed and they differ only in the type of electronic board processed (small, medium-small, medium-big and big).
 Table 4 proposes the economic results of recycling electronic boards in the automotive sector.

 Table 4.
-Economic indexes – Baseline scenario
+Economic indicators – Baseline scenario